Hierarchical determinism: how Bitcoin's HD wallets are born

 Thanks to the magic of elliptic-curve cryptography, an xpub can only derive public keys and addresses, whereas the xprv can derive both public and private keys (and can spend funds).

-This unlocks lots of exciting possibilities without risking exposure of your xprv.
+This opens up several useful patterns without risking exposure of your xprv.
 For example, you could create a “watch only” wallet using Sparrow to securely monitor your balances without requiring access to your hardware wallet (on which your xprv is stored).
 You could create a donation service that derives a fresh address every time money is received, increasing privacy versus a static address, all the while keeping your private keys securely offline.

 Why the ’ symbol?